libriscv/docs/docs/godot_docs/design.md

 Anyone can implement support for other languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.

+All platforms present and future will work with Godot Sandbox.
+If Godot is ported to Switch 2, or Loongarch, then Godot Sandbox will automatically follow, high-performance binary translations included.

 ## Full API access

 The Sandbox has access to the entire public Godot API using a run-time generated API.
 The run-time generated API is written into the project root, or wherever CMakeLists.txt is if you are using CMake.
 Then, when building a program, the API will be discovered by the build system, and your external editor if you are using that, and provide the entire API.

 This run-time generated API also includes loaded extensions your project is using.
+That means if you are using a GDExtension that creates new classes, those are also available in Godot Sandbox, with auto-completion.

 ## Temporary Arguments

 The Sandbox is designed to be safe and is therefore sometimes forgetful.

-When you pass arguments to the Sandbox, complex arguments will only be remembered until the function call ends.
-After the function completes, these temporary Variants that need storage are forgotten.
+When you pass arguments to the Sandbox, arguments by reference will only be remembered until the function call ends.
+After the function completes, these temporary Variants are forgotten.
 This design avoids all kinds of scary lifetime issues.

 Data can be remembered by passing arrays or dictionaries to and from the VMs.
 The VMs can also store their own data in their native language formats.
 What the VM forgets is only related to complex Variant arguments.
 For example, you can remember a Variant `Vector2` but not a Variant `String`.
 You can convert the `String` to a `std::string` and store that instead.